coleifer/peewee/docs/peewee/quickstart.rst

     Herb 1 pets
          Mittens Jr cat

-Even thought we created the subquery separately, **only one** query is actually executed.
+Even though we created the subquery separately, **only one** query is actually executed.

 Finally, let's do a complicated one.
 Let's get all the people whose birthday was
 either: